-Status of the Project: To reestablish good elevation control points on the site, and to get a current profile of the void, the KCC worked with the Kansas Geological Survey (KGS) to perform a new Time-Lapse, High Resolution Seismic Reflection Image of the void.
-On September 25th and 26th of 2019, the KGS shot an initial Phase I 2-D east / west line approximately 3,650 feet long across the site.
-The length of this line was long to gather native subsurface conditions away from the void, and to provide control for future north / south seismic lines.
+Status of the Project: To re-establish good elevation control points on the site and get a current void profile, the KCC worked with the Kansas Geological Survey (KGS) to perform a new Time-Lapse, High-Resolution Seismic Reflection Image of the void.
+On September 25th and 26th of 2019, the KGS shot an initial Phase I 2-D east/west line approximately 3,650 feet long across the site.
+The length of this line was long to gather native subsurface conditions away from the void and to provide control for future north / south seismic lines.
+On April 5, 2021, KGS shot three north / south high-resolution seismic lines for Phase II of the project.
+Three lines were laid with the middle main line running approximately 1,600' in length, two adjacent parallel lines spaced about 240' east and west of the main line, and 800' in size.

-On April 5, 2021, KGS shot three north / south High Resolution Seismic lines for Phase II of the project.
-Three lines were laid with the middle main line running approximately 1,600' in length with two adjacent parallel lines spaced approximately 240' east and west of the main line, and were 800' in length.
-Rick Miller, Senior Scientist in Geophysics with the KGS has indicated the resolution is quite good, and is currently working to tie all data together to optimally represent the salt section.
-He has indicated that a Paleo subsidence feature can be seen immediately east of the Knackstedt SWD, and that hydraulic connectivity between this feature and the solution voids directly around the disposal well are providing the outlet / drainage for any fluids resulting in an air filled void.
-A second Paleo Sinkhole can be seen to the east halfway to Lone Tree Creek.
-Mr. Miller has indicated that the main void is directly around the old Knackstedt SWD, and not a huge void extending away from the well.
-Based on the vertical extent of the void and amount of sediment that remains within the original Hutchinson Salt interval where solutioning is evident on seismic sections, Mr. Miller says the cavity does not appear to have sufficient volume to accommodate the collapse of the entire column of overburden.
+Rick Miller, Senior Scientist in Geophysics with the KGS, has indicated the resolution is quite good and is working to tie all data together to represent the salt section adequately.
+He has indicated that a Paleo subsidence feature can be seen immediately east of the Knackstedt SWD.
+The hydraulic connectivity between this feature and the solution voids directly around the disposal well provides the outlet/drainage for any fluids, resulting in air-filled voids.
+A second Paleo Sinkhole can be seen to the east, halfway to Lone Tree Creek.
+Mr. Miller has indicated that the central void is directly around the old Knackstedt SWD, not a vast void extending away from the well.
+Based on the vertical extent of the void and the amount of sediment that remains within the original Hutchinson Salt interval where solutions are evident on seismic sections, Mr. Miller says the cavity does not appear to have sufficient volume to accommodate the collapse of the entire column of overburden.
+KGS plans to utilize new AI analysis and possibly new higher bandwidth seismic lines in the field before completing the full report on the Knackstedt void issue.
+KGS is looking at the spring of 2024 for another seismic run.

-Level of Remediation Sought: The Knackstedt Site will be long term monitoring and surveying.
+Level of Remediation Sought: The Knackstedt Site will be monitored and surveyed in the long term.

-Recommendations for Future Work: Install additional new control points / benchmarks once the seismic lines have been processed and have them initially surveyed by a licensed surveyor and perform a quarterly survey of the site.
+Recommendations for Future Work: Install additional control points/benchmarks once the seismic lines have been processed, have them initially surveyed by a licensed surveyor, and perform a quarterly site survey.

-Estimated Total Costs: The KCC paid the KGS a fixed rate of \$14,803 for acquiring the new Time-Lapse, High Resolution Seismic Reflection Image of the void in 2019.
-Once new control points are installed, it is estimated that it would cost \$750-\$900 to have the control points surveyed by a licensed surveyor.
-Staff time would involve installation of the new control points and future surveying.
+Estimated Total Costs: The KCC paid the KGS a fixed rate of \$14,803.00 for acquiring the new time-lapse, high-resolution seismic reflection image of the void in 2019.
+Once new control points are installed, it is estimated that it would cost \$1,200 to have the control points surveyed by a licensed surveyor.
+Staff time would involve the installation of the new control points and future surveying.

-Control No. Staff Hours/Expenditures Fund Expenditures 970060-00 31 Hrs. / \$1,027.25 2022/23 Total \$29,759.39 Current Contamina te Level: Unstable wo ell cavity Status: 1.
-Site Assessmen t 2.
-Sho ort Term Monitorin ng 🗌 3.
-Investigation X 4.
-Long Term Me onitoring 🗌 5.
-Rei nediation Plan 6.
+Control No. Staff Hours/Expenditures Fund Expenditures 970060-00 7.5 Hrs. / \$237.35 FY 2023/24 Total \$29,759.39 Current Contamina ate Level: Unstable well cavity Status: 1.
+Site Assessmen nt 2.
+Short Term Mon itoring 🗌 3 3.
+Investigation 🗙 4.
+Long-Term M onitoring 5.
+Remediation Plan n 🗌 (6.
 Installation 7.
 Remediation 8.
-Pos t Rem.
-Monitoring 9.
+Post Rem.
+Monit oring 9.
 Resolved